 Today the association is needed more than ever.
 In Europe there are powerful forces that want to override the right to protection; others want to condition it.
 The EU has a common refugee policy that it is our responsibility to pay attention to and try to influence.
 In Sweden we can enjoy a large political commitment to refugee rights and a positive attitude towards asylum seekers, but many people get into trouble and racism exists also here.

 FARR today is a politically and religiously independent network that consists of, assists and coordinates groups and individuals working to strengthen the right of asylum.

-More than 30 local groups are connected to FARR, some of them asylum committees dealing with individual refugee cases, other are activist groups protesting against deportations or local networks that support undocumented.
+More than 40 local groups are connected to FARR, some of them asylum committees dealing with individual refugee cases, other are activist groups protesting against deportations or local networks or congregations that support undocumented.
 Many people are engaged in all these ways.

 FARR is a grassroots’ organization where all the work is done on a voluntary basis.
 Membership dues and gifts pay expenses.
 The local groups are experienced in asylum law and rules.
 They also engage in social support and networking for youth and adults, asylum seekers and undocumented migrants.
 The local groups gather experiences on how the law is interpreted, who are protected or denied protection and the consequences for those affected.
 Among the members are also a number of law firms and several hundred individual members, some of whom they are undocumented or have experience as asylum seekers.

 FARR as a national organization wants with advice, education and representation support those who work daily for asylum seekers and undocumented around Sweden.

 FARR publishes the magazine Article 14 and tries through this and other media bring the experience of asylum seekers and undocumented migrants in the public debate.

 FARR summarizes the knowledge and experiences of refugees, activists and local groups to influence the authorities and politicians and examine government proposals concerning refugees.